 The outstanding detection work of the department’s biosecurity officers, horticulturalists and plant pathologists ensured this pest was unable to cross the border, preventing a significant outbreak in Australia.

-This article was reproduced from the February 2017 edition of the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture and Water.
+This article was reproduced from the February 2017 edition of the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture, Water and the Environment.